geoadmin/geopackage-python/README.md

 * The Sricpt configures the Geopackage with the Conf.xml file from ESRI Tile Cache format automatically.
 * Added ability to package tiles stored in a s3 bucket.
 Use s3:// to package s3 directory.
 * Ability to give an initial extent for the content (for zoom to layer functions in common GIS).
-* Added ability to package tiles stored in ESRI Compact Cache V2.
+* Added ability to package tiles stored in ESRI Compact Cache V2 Bundles.

 ###Examples
 #### All levels of an exploded ArcGIS Cache (Script reads Conf.xml file from Cache).